 The MCommunity Directory has contact information for all members of the U-M community.
 Use MCommunity to:

-- Managing Your Profile in the MCommunity Directory.
+- Manage Your Profile in the MCommunity Directory.

-- Managing Groups that You Own in the MCommunity Directory.
+- Create and Manage Groups that You Own in the MCommunity Directory.

 Create Email Groups

 Create groups in the MCommunity Directory to send email and share resources.
-These groups are synchronized to Google Apps for Education.
+These groups are synchronized to G Suite.
 Faculty on the Ann Arbor campus can create course groups for classes based on data in Wolverine Access.